We regularly check your details to make sure you get the right payment amount.

 What to do if you need more time

 If you need more time, you can ask us for an extension.
-To request a 14 day extension please call the dedicated line 1800 952 220.
+To request a 14 day extension please call the number in your letter.
 You can only do this once.

 What happens next

 We use the information you give us to check you’re getting the right payment.

 After we complete the check, we’ll tell you about the outcome in a letter.
 You’ll get this letter to your myGov Inbox or Centrelink letters online.
 The outcome may be:

 - your payment amount changes

 - you’re no longer eligible for the payment